Inflectra/rapise-documentation/docs/Manuals/kb.md

 !!! note ""
     We update this list regularly.
 For the most recent list of KBs please navigate to [Inflectra Knowledge Base](https://www.inflectra.com/Support/KnowledgeBase/rapise/List.aspx)

-### <a onclick="return RegisterKbClick('KB945', 'Running Legacy Windows Tests using GitLab')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB945.aspx">KB945</a> Running Legacy Windows Tests using GitLab
+### <a onclick="return RegisterKbClick('KB947', 'Running Rapise Tests with GitLab CI/CD')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB947.aspx">KB947</a> Running Rapise Tests with GitLab CI/CD

-This topic covers configuration similar to one described for Jenkins integration.
-It uses legacy Rapise tests scripts using play.cmd and runs on the Windows VM with GitLab-Runner.
+This guide covers how to run Rapise automated tests from a GitLab pipeline.

 ### <a onclick="return RegisterKbClick('KB943', 'How to Mock Geolocation and Auto-Accept Location Prompts in Firefox')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB943.aspx">KB943</a> How to Mock Geolocation and Auto-Accept Location Prompts in Firefox